Garden Ornaments

 Metal Garden Ornaments

 Metal garden ornaments are another good choice, especially bronze or copper.
-Although some items containing copper might develop a green patina after a time, they tend to outlast iron ornaments.
+Although some copper items might develop a green patina, they tend to outlast iron ornaments, which rust without yearly paint application.

 Garden Décor